Bayesian Neural Networks for Macroeconomic Analysis: Full conditional posterior distributions

-We use a horseshoe prior and rely on the hierarchical representation of \cite{makalic2015simple}.
+Similar to $\bm W_{L+1}$, we use a horseshoe prior on $\bm \gamma$ and rely on the hierarchical representation of \cite{makalic2015simple}.
+The posterior updating step for the hyperparameters $\bm \phi_{\bm \gamma}$ and $\bm \phi_{L+1}$ is essentially the same.
+Below, we therefore only sketch the updating step for elements in $\bm \phi_{\bm \gamma}$.
 The global and local shrinkage parameters, $\lambda^2_{\bm \gamma}$ and $\varphi^2_{\gamma_j}$, respectively, are obtained by introducing auxiliary random quantities which follow an inverse Gamma distribution: